-How is the Amount of an Option D Benefit Calculated if a Member Dies Before His or Her Minimum Age for Retirement?
+How is the Amount of an Option D Benefit Calculated if a Member Dies Before his or her 55th Birthday?

-The designated beneficiary is entitled to receive the Option C allowance the member would have been entitled to receive if the member had attained the minimum age for retirement and retired on the date he or she died.
+The designated beneficiary is entitled to receive the Option C allowance the member would have been entitled to receive if the member had attained age 55 and retired on the date he or she died.
 The number of years of service that the member had been granted when he or she died plus any service for which the beneficiary makes a "make-up" payment will be used in the calculation.

-What Age Factor is Used for the Beneficiary When a Member Dies Before Attaining the Minimum Age for Retirement?
+What Age Factor is Used for the Beneficiary When a Member Dies Before Becoming 55?

-The beneficiary's age factor is also increased, by the number of years necessary to bring the member up to the minimum age for retirement.
-For example, Jack Jones, a member in Group 1, dies at age 49, and his wife Mary is 45.
-The age factor used for Jack will be 60, or an increase in 11 years.
-Mary's age factor will also be increased by 11 years, in this case resulting in an age factor of 56.
+The beneficiary's age factor is also increased, by the number of years necessary to bring the member up to age 55.
+For example, Jack Jones dies at age 49, and his wife Mary is 45.
+The age factor used for Jack will be 55, or an increase in 6 years.
+Mary's age factor will also be increased by 6 years, in this case resulting in an age factor of 51.

-What is the Option D Benefit if a Member's Death Occurs On or After His or Her Minimum Age for Retirement?
+What is the Option D Benefit if a Member's Death Occurs on or After His or Her 55th Birthday?